 - Avoid Smoking: Smoking not only causes bad breath but can also lead to gum disease and other oral health problems.
 If you smoke, try to quit during Ramadan or at least cut back as much as possible.

 - Use a Humidifier: Using a humidifier at night can help keep your mouth and throat moist, which can help prevent dry mouth and bad breath.

 - Eat a Balanced Diet: Eating a balanced diet that includes plenty of fruits and vegetables can help keep your mouth healthy.
 Fruits and vegetables contain high amounts of water, which can help keep your mouth moist and prevent dry mouth.

 What causes bad breath while fasting?

-- Improper cleaning of dentures – Like teeth, dentures can retain bacteria, tartar and cause bad breath when they are not cleaned properly.
+- Improper cleaning of dentures: Just like real teeth, dentures can hold onto bacteria and create bad breath if they’re not cleaned well.

 Reasons for bad breath during fasting

-- Certain diseases such as high stomach acid disease (GERD), diabetes, kidney disease, liver problems, or respiratory infections
+- Certain diseases: Health issues such as GERD, diabetes, kidney disease, liver problems, and respiratory infections can cause bad breath.

 - Poorly fitted dental appliances: Dental appliances that don’t fit properly can cause bacteria buildup, leading to bad breath.